Ex-Parte/Uniform Motion Calendar/Special Set & Trial Instructions For Probate/Guardianship

 - Failure to comply with these procedures will result in cancellation of your hearing by the Court.

-- Any hearing that requires one (1) hour or more, please send your request to Judge Ticktin with the amount of time requested for your motion and a copy of the motion.
-Judge Ticktin will review and decide whether the amount of time you are requesting is appropriate for your motion.
-The judicial assistant will contact you once Judge Ticktin has reviewed the motion.
+- Any hearing that requires thirty (30) minutes or more, please send your request to Judge Schosberg Feuer with the amount of time requested for your motion and a copy of the motion (email your request).
+The Judge will review and decide whether the amount of time you are requesting is appropriate for your motion.
+The judicial assistant will contact you once the Judge has reviewed the motion.

-Judge Ticktin will review all motions, memoranda of law (10 pages maximum - either in support or opposition to the motion), and case authority in advance of all special set hearings.
-Accordingly, all counsel/parties should provide courtesy copies of their special set motions, memoranda of law and supporting case law to the Court via the following email address: CAD-DivisionIZ@pbcgov.org, and designate the date and time of the hearing which they reference.
+- Judge Schosberg Feuer will review all motions, memoranda of law (10 pages maximum - either in support or opposition to the motion), and case authority in advance of all special set hearings.
+Accordingly, all counsel/parties should provide courtesy copies of their special set motions, memoranda of law and supporting case law to the Court via the following email address: CAD-DivisionIX@pbcgov.org, and designate the date and time of the hearing which they reference.
 Counsel/parties should highlight or otherwise mark the key language in the most pertinent and important cases and key exhibits for the court and opposing counsel.
-If the documents exceed 10 pages total, please send a courtesy copy via US mail to the Court (please allow time if sending via US mail).
+If the documents exceed 10 pages, please send motions, memoranda of law and supporting case law via US mail to the Court (please allow plenty of time if sending via US mail).

 Fingerprint-Electronic Only and Credit Reports for All Guardians